Sabbatical leave

 Criteria

 Sabbaticals can be used for teaching, research or knowledge exchange activity with each case being considered on merit.
-There are no absolute criteria (apart from meeting the University regulations) but the following aspects will be taken into account: timeliness, significance, novelty and feasibility of research plans; likely output in form of research papers, research grant applications, etc; amount of leave allocation accumulated; amount of unpaid leave taken recently; re-establishment of research after period of heavy administrative or teaching load; practicality of covering the applicant's duties.
+There are no absolute criteria (apart from meeting the University regulations) but the following aspects will be taken into account: timeliness, significance, novelty and feasibility of research plans; likely output in form of research papers, research grant applications, etc; amount of unpaid leave taken recently; re-establishment of research after period of heavy administrative or teaching load; practicality of covering the applicant's duties.

 Fellowships